joke2k/faker/README.rst

 -  ``-s SEP``: will generate the specified separator after each generated output

--  ``-i {my.custom_provider other.custom_provider}`` list of additional custom
-   providers to use.
-Note that is the import path of the package containing your Provider class, not the custom Provider class itself.
+-  ``-i package.containing.custom_provider`` additional custom provider to use.
+Note this is the import path of the package containing your Provider class, not the custom Provider class itself.
+Can be repeated to add multiple providers.

 -  ``fake``: is the name of the fake to generate an output for, such as ``name``, ``address``, or ``text``